BenJuan26/edca/README.md

 ## Usage

 First, set up the configuration file.
-Either copy/rename `config-sample.json` and fill in the values appropriately, or use the interactive config by running `edca.exe configure`.
+Either copy/rename `config-sample.json` to `config.json` and fill in the values appropriately, or use the interactive config by running `edca.exe configure`.
 The interactive config will prompt for the config values and will look like this:

 ```
 #  Device ID                Max Baud Rate  Description